 The second video was equally rooted in the local culture, if not so tourist-friendly.
 Shot by Julio Secchin and receiving its premiere on Vice, Sniper Queen [O Homem Mau] features a vigilante sniper policing the ghetto streets from the rooftops in between mouthfuls of rare steak.
 Bare-chested but for his fur coat, he’s a low-tech Batman, a blaxploitation Dirty Harry.
 Leo’s music is as dead-eyed as the Sniper’s aim, firing off gunshots over beats that ricochet between London, Baltimore and Rio.

 Sniper Queen and Gaitero have put Leo Justi and his heavy baile sound on the lips of clubbers and tastemakers everywhere.
-With an album due later this year, it won’t be long before the whole world knows about Brazil’s worst kept secret.
+With his new HVY BL NSS PRR mixtape and EP, as well as the video for "Vira a Cara", and collaboration with Phantogram, it won’t be long before the whole world knows about Brazil’s worst kept secret.